 Information for Parents

-- Child abuse and neglect reports are received by child protective staff at the Division for Children, Youth and Families (DCYF) Central Intake Unit.
-The Intake Unit accepts or screen out the report.
+- Child abuse neglect reports are received by child protective staff at the Division for Children, Youth and Families (DCYF) Central Intake Unit.
+The Intake Unit accepts or screens out the report.

 - If the report is accepted, it is electronically sent to the DHHS District Office responsible for the particular geographic area in which the child resides.